Frequently Asked Questions

 WHAT DOES SUSTAINABLE DESIGN MEAN?

-Maker & Mineral uses locally sourced or recycled materials whenever possible.
-For example, I have my pillow forms manufactured here in the Bay Area.
-And I buy my zippers, linen, canvas, and other odds and ends at a creative reuse center in the San Francisco.
-I even try to use recycled paper and newspaper to draft my patterns whenever feasible.
-Sustainable design is a commitment to being eco-conscious in all of my design practices.
+Maker & Mineral uses locally sourced and recycled materials whenever possible.
+For example, I buy zippers, canvas, some fabric, display materials, and rubber stamps pads from a creative re-use center in San Francisco.
+I also save all my tiny fabric scraps to turn the pieces into fluff for pillows and cushions.
+I even try to use recycled paper and newspaper to draft my flat patterns whenever feasible.
+To me sustainable design is a commitment to being eco-conscious in all of my design practices.

 WAIT, WHAT IS A CREATIVE RE-USE CENTER?

-They are these amazing places that re-sell discarded or unwanted materials such as fabric, hardware, picture frames, paper products, marble, National Geographic, and even electronics.
-I go to SCRAP as much as once a week to find materials and supplies for my studio, and the place never ceases to surprise me with something.
-Check out this link to find a creative re-use center near you: Reuse Alliance.
+Because each They are these amazing places that re-sell discarded or unwanted materials such as fabric, picture frames, paper products, marble, National Geographic, and even electronics.
+I go to SCRAP here in San Francisco as much as once a week to find materials.
+And the place never ceases to surprise me.
+Check ou this link to find a creative re-use center near you: Reuse Alliance

 CAN I BUY MULTIPLES OF THE EXACT SAME ITEM?